ammarmoha37/vue-todos/README.md

-# Vue 3 Todos Tracker
+# Vue 3 To-dos Tracker

-A simple todos tracker built with Vue 3, allowing you to add, edit, delete, and complete todos.
+A simple to-dos tracker built with Vue 3, allowing you to add, edit, delete, and complete todos.
 The application also saves data in the browser's local storage.

 ## Deployment

-The application is deployed and accessible at the following link: https://todostraking-ammarmohamed.netlify.app/
+The application is deployed and accessible at [Vue To-dos](https://todostraking-ammarmohamed.netlify.app/)

 ## Features